zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/pci-troubleshooting.rst

 After you assign a PCI device to a qube, then unassign it/shut down the qube, the device is not available in dom0.
 This is an intended feature.
 A device which was previously assigned to a less trusted qube could attack dom0 if it were automatically reassigned there.
-Look at the `FAQs </faq/#i-assigned-a-pci-device-to-a-qube-then-unassigned-itshut-down-the-qube-why-isnt-the-device-available-in-dom0>`__ to learn how to re-enable the device in dom0.
+Look at the :ref:`FAQs <introduction/faq:i assigned a pci device to a qube then unassigned itshut down the qube why isnt the device available in dom0>` to learn how to re-enable the device in dom0.

 Network adapter does not work